 The 2014 Urban Farming Certification Program will be accepting applications until November, 2013.
-A later registration fee will be applied for applicants after this date.
+Our early bird deadline is October 15th (applicants before this deadline get $100 discount), and our final deadline is November 15th.
 Applications are reviewed by a panel of experienced Urban Farming Designers and Teachers.
 In addition to submitting an application, all applicants will also be invited to an in person interview with Education Director, Maggie McKenna, to ensure a best fit in our programming.
 Individuals accepted into the certification program will be expected to create a design and production schedule for their growing space and complete one growing season in addition to the core courses and evaluation standards listed below.
-To apply to our 2013 Urban Farming Certification Program today click HERE.
+To apply to our 2014 Urban Farming Certification Program today click HERE.

 The permaculture principles tell us to use and value diversity, and we are working to incorporate food justice as much as possible into our curriculum, programs and community so that we can build a stronger food system and permaculture movement that benefits all those who live and eat in our home communities.
 We are looking for a diverse class of individuals full of people of all ages, abilities, races, genders and experiences, and will prioritize this diversity when creating the 2014 class of Urban Farmers.